-Increasing the operating costs for New TFOS Units may create incentives to invest in generation plant that could operate under the current TFOS in order to avoid contributing to the Additional Cost.
-For example, it would be possible to build wind farms after the new TFOS commences that use turbines that would have met the current TFOS.
-This could give rise to a bias in favour of investment in certain technologies (e.g. hydro generation) relative to other technologies that can only operate under the new TFOS (e.g. more efficient combined cycle gas turbines).
-Each of these distortions could impede efficient investment in generation.
+2008 TFOS.
+This could give rise to a bias in favour of investment in certain technologies (e.g. hydro generation) relative to other technologies that can only operate under the 2008 TFOS (e.g. more efficient combined cycle gas turbines).
+These distortions could impede efficient investment in generation.

 Permitting the proposed Derogation to expire when a new baseload generator of a specified capacity is commissioned is expected to interfere with decisions about the timing of and specifications for new plant.
 Investment may be committed early (or delayed) according to how the investor or its competitors are affected by the continued operation of the Derogation.
-Similarly, the future application of the proposed Derogation is likely to affect decisions about whether the size of the plant to be built does or does not meet the capacity threshold specified in the Rules.
+Similarly, the future application of the proposed Derogation is likely to affect decisions about whether the size of the plant to be built does or does not meet the capacity threshold that would be specified in the Rules.
 The magnitude of this distortion is likely to increase as the Additional Cost grows.

 For these reasons, the Commission is not satisfied that the proposed Derogation will or is likely to promote efficient investment in electricity services for the long term interests of consumers of electricity.
-Therefore, the Commission is not satisfied the proposed Derogation will or is likely to contribute to the achievement of the NEO.